Philanthropy in the United States: American Jews

-A 2013 study showed, that More than 90 percent of Jewish donors give to causes unrelated to their faith.That Jewish donors—especially those of modest means—are among the most generous Americans.
+A 2013 study showed, that more than 90 percent of Jewish donors give to causes unrelated to their faith.
+That Jewish donors – especially those of modest means – are among the most generous Americans.
 As well as that many of them make a high proportion of their gifts to causes that have nothing to do with their faith.
 According to 2017 publication, "America’s Jewish Community Leads in Per Capita Giving."
 Across the 2010s, estimates of the total value of Jewish philanthropic contributions varies from $24 to $46.3 billion, depending on estimation methodology.
 Definitional issues account for a large part of the variance in these estimates: when deciding what donations count as Jewish philanthropy, methodologies vary based on how to account for sources of the donations and intents of charitable causes.

 American Muslims

-When it comes to American Muslims, their “philanthropic patterns and preferences”, mostly are “aligned remarkably well with other faith groups and the general public.”
-Key differences include greater likelihood to have their philanthropic donations motivated by their “sense of religious duty” for 17% of American Muslims, contrasted with the 10% reported in the general American public, and a “feeling that those with more should aid those with less” for 20% of American Muslims, contrasted with only 12% in the general public.
+When it comes to American Muslims, their "philanthropic patterns and preferences", mostly are "aligned remarkably well with other faith groups and the general public."
+Key differences include greater likelihood to have their philanthropic donations motivated by their "sense of religious duty" for 17% of American Muslims, contrasted with the 10% reported in the general American public, and a "feeling that those with more should aid those with less" for 20% of American Muslims, contrasted with only 12% in the general public.

-In a study conducted by the Institute for Social Policy and Understanding, when compared to other American faith groups, Muslims were found to be the most likely to “contribute to organizations” combating poverty in the United States that were “outside their faith communities” (81%).
-This statistic remains true despite the fact that a notable amount of American Muslims are immigrants to the United States, demonstrating an “opposite trend” to what may be expected.
+In a study conducted by the Institute for Social Policy and Understanding, when compared to other American faith groups, Muslims were found to be the most likely to "contribute to organizations" combating poverty in the United States that were "outside their faith communities" (81%).
+This statistic remains true despite the fact that a notable amount of American Muslims are immigrants to the United States, demonstrating an "opposite trend" to what may be expected.
 After domestic poverty, 58% of those surveyed prioritized non-domestic relief as a philanthropic cause.

 The study also found that there were no major distinctions between the giving patterns of men and women, but did observe age and race-based differences.
 Younger American Muslims were much more likely to give to domestic causes than their elders, as well as to overseas causes.
-When it comes to race, Black Muslims are more likely to give to both educational causes within the American Muslim community, as well as to “youth & family services” and “arts & culture causes” both outside of their community.
+When it comes to race, Black Muslims are more likely to give to both educational causes within the American Muslim community, as well as to "youth & family services" and "arts & culture causes" both outside of their community.

 Controversy

+Taxes

+Chuck Collins argues that through tax deductions tax payers subsidize philanthropic donations in the form of lost revenue.